 3:5:8 ratios come directly from the Fibonacci sequence.
 The deeper into the Fibonacci sequence you reach, the closer to the golden proportion your snowman will be.
 How cool is that?

 Best snow type for building a snowman

-To build any snow structure, be it a snow person or a snow castle, you definitely need the right kind of snow.
-Namely, a packing snow, which holds together when delicately compressed.
+Unless you're building a snowman in Minecraft, you definitely need the right kind of snow to build any snow structure, be it a snow person or a snow castle.
+You specifically need packing snow, which holds together when delicately compressed.
 We all know that snow sometimes behaves like powder or sand, making it impossible to build anything.
 What matters here is the moisture content of the snow, that is, the amount of free water relative to the number of ice crystals.
 It is this water that acts as adhesive, allowing us to turn snow into a structure.
 When it comes to the moisture content, scientists classify snow into five categories:

 - Dry (0% water);

 - Moist (<3% water);

 - Wet (between 3% and 8% water);

 - Very wet (between 8% and 15% water); and

 When it comes to snowmen, the optimal water content is around 3%, which translates into using moist or wet snow.
 How to know if the snow in your yard is just fine?
 A look at any weather app suffices because snow moisture content depends on the air temperature: the snow is wet/moist around the melting point, that is, at 32°F / 0°C.

 There's another way of describing how much water (in terms of volume) is contained in a given volume of snow: it's called snow to liquid ratio or snow to water ratio.
 Most often the snow to liquid ratio is between 10:1 and 15:1, with the average of about 12:1, which means that melting 12 inches of snow will produce 1 inch of liquid water.